arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 ---
 <!--More-->

-Getting Started With Property-Based Testing (Pbt) Is Inherently Hard.
+Getting started with property-Based Testing (PBT) is inherently hard.
 This series of articles does not have the presumption of changing this fact.
 It is merely the outcome of the observations and thoughts I have gathered during my personal journey.<br/>
 However, I hope it can be of some help to the fellow programmer.

 I will use mostly C# and F# examples, and only a bunch of Haskell bits here and there.